Help Center

 Your account always keeps at least one method

 The page blocks you from unlinking or removing your only sign-in method.
-Without this guardrail, losing a single account could lock you out permanently.
+It also prevents you from unlinking the provider marked as your primary.
+Without these guardrails, losing a single identity could lock you out permanently.

 Password